This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Dystonic Cerebral Palsy and Sensory Tricks

-According to “Current Clinical Neurology,” a sensory trick occurs when a child touches a certain part of their body, such as their chin, which can “neutralize involuntary head movements.”[4]
+According to research, a sensory trick occurs when a child touches a certain part of their body, such as their chin, which can “neutralize involuntary head movements.”[4]

 Further, placing a finger near the dystonic area and raising a hand may release the dystonia.
 Others find help by touching an eyelid.

-According to the U.S. National Institutes of Health, the sensory tricks are trial and error, and while one trick may work for one child, it may not work for everyone.
+Finding effective sensory tricks is a matter of trial and error.
+While one trick may work for one child, it may not work for another.[5]

 Dystonic Cerebral Palsy Causes